 Problems with our current diagnostic system

 The current diagnostic system for mental disorders is documented in the DSMV, the diagnostic and statistical manual for researchers and clinicians.
 Currently, our diagnostic system for mental illnesses is based on symptom tracking.
 To receive a diagnosis, you must present with a specific set of symptoms, and clinicians will use these sets of symptoms to match you with a diagnosis.
 For example, to have a depression diagnosis, you need 5 out of 9 symptoms.
-This means that two people who have depression may only share 1 symptom.
-For researchers and clinicians, this makes developing a standardized treatment protocol, or researching depression becomes very challenging when as little as 1 symptom is shared between clients.
-Our available diagnostic tool is very imprecise and does not allow for precise treatment, or the practice of “precision medicine.”
+This means that two people who have depression may only share one symptom.
+For researchers and clinicians, this makes developing a standardized treatment protocol or researching depression becomes very challenging when as little as one symptom is shared between clients.
+Our available diagnostic tool is very imprecise and does not allow for precise treatment or the practice of “precision medicine.”

 Because our diagnostic tool is based on symptom tracking, our treatment protocols are organized around symptom relief.
 This can still provide life-changing support to patients; however, symptom relief often doesn’t often lead to full recovery.
 We need to find a deeper cause to diagnose from so that we can more effectively treat these disorders.